Our Board of Directors

 In 2018, Lori was named one of Ridgefield’s Top 25 in their first ceremony – an honor given to those who stand out in the community for their work to keep Ridgefield a great place to work and live.
 Lori also shared Ridgefield’s Citizen of the Year award in 2021 with Elaine Cox and was honored by SPHERE with its Commitment to Service Award that same year.
 In 2024, Lori received the Good Scout Award from the CT Yankee Council, which celebrates the leadership of community leaders.

-Lori and her husband John also served as Fairfield University Parent Leadership Co-Chairs, an organization that is dedicated to encouraging participation in the University’s various fundraising events and helping parents navigate their own journey with the school.
+Lori and her husband, John, also served as Fairfield University Parent Leadership Co-Chairs, an organization that is dedicated to encouraging participation in the University’s various fundraising events and helping parents navigate their own journey with the school.
 John and Lori were honored with the Parent Leadership Award in 2022 at Fairfield’s Annual Awards Dinner.
-Lori and John were also recently honored by the Ridgefield Boys and Girls Club, where they were awarded the 2025 Champion of Youth Award.
+Lori and John were also recently honored by the Ridgefield Boys and Girls Club, which presented them with the 2025 Champion of Youth Award.

 John and Lori have two children, Lane and Liza, both graduates of Fairfield University.